hungneox/hungneox.github.io/_posts/2022-02-20-fp-ts-for-the-impatient.md

 >
 > `fp-ts` provides it’s own implementation of do notation which can help to simplify effectful code.

-You can read about the "official" explaination and example from fp-ts ([see this](https://gcanti.github.io/fp-ts/guides/do-notation.html)) about do notation in fp-ts
+You can read about the "official" explanation and example from fp-ts ([see this](https://gcanti.github.io/fp-ts/guides/do-notation.html)) about do notation in fp-ts

 Generally speaking, "do notation" allows you bind previous returned values from other functions in the pipe to a context object.
 Without do notation it's very hard to maintain the variable scope, since you either to pass it along as intermediate result or go deep into nested pipe.